-TEDMR1 - Fundamentals of Racing Mechanics - 4 credits Lecture 30 hrs/Laboratory 50 hrs/Outside the Classroom Work 20 hrs
+TEDMR1 - Fundamentals of Racing Mechanics - 4 credits Lecture 30 hrs/Laboratory 50 hrs

 This course details the configurations required for the construction of a racing automobile regarding its powertrain, chassis, body, and safety.
 It also studies the requirements for the compliance of regulations and the certifications required by organizations and racing tracks selected for competing.